 Connecting People with Nature

 Illegal poaching, loss of habitat, human-wildlife conflict – Space for Giants is tackling all of these issues and seeing real impact on the ground.
-However, what underpins all of this work is education and awareness raising – training conservationists, working with local communities so that they understand and value elephants, and raising international awareness of the threats facing elephants today.
+However, what underpins all of this work is education and awareness raising – training conservationists, mentoring journalists, working with local communities so that they understand and value elephants, and raising international awareness of the threats facing elephants today.

 Our projects include: